dmuqlzhang/a-strong-baseline-for-Pedestrian-attribute-recognition/README.md

-Considering the big performance gap of various SOTA baseline, we provide a solid and strong baseline for fair comparison.
+Considering the big performance gap of various SOTA baseline(osnwt+BN), we provide a solid and strong baseline for fair comparison.